Vinod Kaushik & Anr v. Madhvika Joshi & Ors

 Relevant Facts of the Case

-- Vinod Kaushik (Appellant) is involved in trading of commodities such as Iron Ore, Chrome, Manganese, etc. and his son is married to Madhvika Joshi (Respondent).
+- The appellant is involved in trading of commodities such as Iron Ore, Chrome, Manganese, etc. and his son is married to the respondent.

 - Appellant’s son started living separately after a frivolous complaint was filed by respondent at Ujjain, which later got transferred to Pune.

-- Respondent shared 9 printouts of emails and chat messages between appellant and his son.
+- Respondent shared 9 printouts of emails and chat messages between the appellant and his son.

 - Appellants contended that since they deal with the international community, they frequently change their passwords and do not share the same with anybody.